microsoft/cppgraphqlgen/README.md

 - GraphQL parsing: [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/taocpp/PEGTL) release 3.0.0, which is part of [The Art of C++](https://taocpp.github.io/) library collection.
 I've added this as a sub-module, so you do not need to install this separately.
-If you already have 3.0.0 installed where CMake can find it, it will use that instead of the sub-module and avoid installing another copy of PEGTL. _Note: PEGTL 3.0.0 is currently at pre-release._
+If you already have 3.0.0 installed where CMake can find it, it will use that instead of the sub-module and avoid installing another copy of PEGTL.

 ### graphqlservice